VigneshR387/Image-Colorization-of-Monochrome-Images/README.md

 Once the image is processed, the results will be displayed in a matplotlib window showing:

-- The original monochrome input image
+- The original image
+- Enhaced (OpenCV)
+- Grayscale Input
-- The AI-generated colorized image
+- The colorized image
+- Sharpened (OpenCV)

 ## 3. Image Output

 The processed colorized images will be displayed in the interface.
-If you wish to save the output images, you can modify the code to automatically save the colorized results after processing.
+Also the Colorized image will be saved in the img_out directory.

 # Contributors